Reliable Timing is Essential for Telematics

 Although it may have been fitted after purchase, It is important to appreciate that the technology used inside a T-Box needs to be as reliable as any other system in the vehicle.
 The services a T-Box provides could be critical, such as eCall, but a T-Box may also be closely integrated with other important systems within the vehicle.
 Using automotive-compliant components, even if not strictly required, is now standard practice because of the reassurance it offers.
 This is particularly apparent if the T-Box is fitted in the engine bay or otherwise outside of the cockpit.

-One of the key functions required for any kind of connectivity is the ability to synchronise operations across network boundaries.
+One of the key functions required for any kind of connectivity is the ability to synchronize operations across network boundaries.
 This is generally achieved by the protocol encoding a timestamp.
 Therefore, the need for an accurate real-time clock is likewise critical.

 The PT7C4563BQ and PT7C4363BQ are automotive-compliant real-time clock (RTC) devices from Diodes Incorporated, which have been designed to provide a number of functions for automotive applications including T-Boxes, infotainment systems, and dashboards.
 Qualified to AEC-Q100 Grade 1, they operate over a temperature range of -40 °C to +125 °C and are PPAP capable, as well as being manufactured in facilities certified to IATF16949.
 They operate from a supply voltage of between 1.3 V and 5.5 V and consume as little as 400 nA when in standby mode.